VarnikaSinghal/Sorting-Algorithm-Visualizer/README.md

 # Working Features of Project

-1. This project is all about, how sorting Algorithm works.
+1. This project is all about, how sorting Algorithm sorts the things.
 2. How all the algorithms works behind the screen.
 3. It shows the step by step working and approach of sorting the values.
 4. This feature is assosiated with Bubble Sort, Selection Sort, Insertion Sort, Merge Sort, And Quick Sort in this project.